Stawamus Chief Provincial Park - BC Parks.

 Climbing warning on the Stawamus Chief Mountain

-18. Once you climb up those stairs, you then need to
+18. Once you climb up those stairs, you need to

 walk up the cliff by using the chains embedded into the rock.

-The chains on the Stawamus Chief hiking trail near Squamish British
+The chains on the Stawamus Chief hiking trail - Squamish BC Area Hiking

 19. A chipmunk was waiting to welcome us to the top of